-- 36. According to Art.
+- 31. According to Art.
 19(2)(a) of the Directive, a UCITS can invest up to 10% of its assets in transferable securities and money market instruments that do not meet the eligibility requirements in Art.
-19(1). - 37.
+19(1). - 32.
 In CESR's view for an investment to be eligible under Art.
 19(2)(a), it must be a transferable security that does not comply with the conditions respectively described in Art.
-19(1)(a) to (d).

-- 38. Box 2 sets out the factors relevant to defining the eligibility of transferable securities covered by Art.
+19(1)(a) to (d). - 33.
+Box 2 sets out the factors relevant to defining the eligibility of transferable securities covered by Art.
 19(2)(a).
 It is also necessary to accommodate in some way securities that meet the criteria of Article 19(1)(a) to (d), but which do not meet the Box 1 standards.
 These securities also fall to be assessed under Box 2.
-The global limit for all these investments in the portfolio of a UCITS would be 10 %. - 39.
+The global limit for all these investments in the portfolio of a UCITS would be 10 %. - 34.
 The Directive contains only one definition of "transferable security".
 The term must therefore carry the same meaning wherever used in the Directive.
 On that basis, the "transferable securities" whether they are eligible under Art.
 19(1)(a) to (d) or Art.
 19(2)(a) should be submitted to a consistent treatment.
 However, it is clear that unlisted/unadmitted securities cannot and need not meet standards identical to listed or admitted securities.
-However, CESR believes that the same basic criteria can apply to both. - 40.
-There are two issues which must be, however, treated differently for securities eligible under Art.
+However, CESR believes that the same basic criteria can apply to both.

+- 35. There are two issues which must be, however, treated differently for securities eligible under Art.
 19(2)(a).
 First, Box 1 requires that "there must be accurate, reliable and regular prices, either being market prices or prices made available by valuation systems independent from issuers".
 This cannot be the case for securities eligible under Art.
 19(2)(a).
 However, this does not mean that such securities should be acquired without a view as to their value.
-Box 2 sets out criteria suitable for such securities. - 41.
+Box 2 sets out criteria suitable for such securities. - 36.
 Second, Box 1 requires that "there must be regular, accurate and comprehensive information available to the market on the security or, where relevant, on the portfolio of the security".
 Once again, the information available on an Art.
 19(2)(a) transferable security will be substantially less than that available on those that are eligible under Art.
 19(1)(a) to (d).
 It will not be "comprehensive" and may not be made available with the same regularity.
-CESR therefore recommends that the requirement for information should be retained for Box 2, but that the requirement for "comprehensive" information should be removed. - 42.
-Consultation respondents may notice that when comparing this second consultation paper with the first one, Boxes 2 and 3 have been reversed in the order in which they are presented.
+CESR therefore recommends that the requirement for information should be retained for Box 2, but that the requirement for "comprehensive" information should be removed. - 37.
+Following the first consultation, Boxes 2 and 3 were reversed in the order in which they are presented.
 CESR believes this makes the presentation of the proposals clearer.